-- (1) The Secretary considers the quality of the management plan and the adequacy of resources for the proposed project. - (2) In determining the quality of the management plan and the adequacy of resources, the Secretary considers the following factors: - (i) The qualifications, including relevant training and experience, of key project personnel; - (ii) The adequacy of the management plan to achieve the objectives of the proposed project on time and within budget, including clearly defined responsibilities, timelines, and milestones for accomplishing project tasks; - (iii) The extent to which the time commitments of the project director and principal investigator and other key project personnel are appropriate and adequate to meet the objectives of the proposed project; - (iv) The adequacy of support, including facilities, equipment, supplies, and other resources, from the applicant organization or the lead applicant organization; and - (v) The extent to which the budget is adequate to support the proposed project.
+- (1) The Secretary considers the quality of the project personnel and the quality of the management plan. - (2) In determining the quality of project personnel, the Secretary considers the extent to which the applicant encourages applications for employment from persons who are members of groups that have traditionally been underrepresented based on race, color, national origin, gender, age, or disability. - (3) In addition, the Secretary considers the following factors: - (i) The qualifications, including relevant training and experience, of key project personnel; - (ii) The adequacy of the management plan to achieve the objectives of the proposed project on time and within budget, including clearly defined responsibilities, timelines, and milestones for accomplishing project tasks; and - (iii) The extent to which the time commitments of the project director and principal investigator and other key project personnel are appropriate and adequate to meet the objectives of the proposed project.